Meeco/docs/platform/supported-standards.md

 ### Key Encryption Algorithms

-Following algorithms are supported when encrypting other keys at rest and in transit.
+The following algorithms are supported when encrypting other keys at rest and in transit.
 Used as defined in [NIST - Key-Encryption-Key](https://csrc.nist.gov/glossary/term/key_encryption_key).

 | Key Type |
 | --- |